blueridgeboost/blueridgeboost.github.io/src/content/morningwintercamp.md

 <a href="/images/nora.png"><img src="/images/nora-smaller.png" width="20%" alt="Nora" align="left" style="padding:20px;"></a>

-Ana Nora Evans has taught math and computer science courses at the University of Virginia and Monticello High School.
+[Ana Nora Evans](//ananoraevans.org/) has taught math courses at the University of Virginia and Monticello High School, and tutored students in computing and math.

 She has a Masters degree in Mathematics from the University of Virginia, a Masters degree in Computer Science from the University of Virginia, and will complete a Masters degree in Teaching in Spring 2022.

 ### COVID-19 Mitigation Protocols

 1. Maximum class size is 4 students.
-1. All campers are required to provide COVID-19 vaccination proof.
+1. All campers are required to provide proof of COVID-19 vaccination.
 1. All members of the instructor's household are COVID-19 vaccinated (all adults are also boosted).
 1. Windows are kept open to ventilate the room.
 1. Temperature is checked at arrival.